 If you’re up for a long hike, take the East Rim trail to Observation Point, about 8.6 miles out and back.
 “Observation Point offers the best view of the entire valley, all the way into Springdale,” Hubbard says, and it’s a great spot to shoot sunset.

 Ken Hubbard is the field services manager for Tamron.
 His portrait and landscape work has appeared in galleries nationwide and he teaches enthusiasts how to take better photos at workshops across the country.

-Want to improve your game on starry nights?
-Sign up for our online, 9-part Night Sky Photography course, taught at your own pace by professional photographers André Costantini and Ken Hubbard.
+Want to improve your game on Zion National Park photos with starry nights?
+Sign up for our online, 9-part Night Sky Photography course (relaunching soon), taught at your own pace by professional photographers André Costantini and Ken Hubbard.